Skip to main content

 With Node.js installed, all you need to do to setup the stand-alone development environment is run this command:

-npx @freesewing/new-design
+npx @freesewing/studio

-After you’ve answered some questions, it will take a while to set everything up.
-When it’s done, you will have a new folder with the development environment inside.
+After you enter the folder name to create, it will take a while to set everything up.
+When it's done, you will have a new folder with the development environment inside.

 Now you're ready to start the development environment.